 Legal NHL Betting Sites

-It is our goal to provide you the most important legal information and where you can find the most trusted online sportsbooks for betting on the NHL, so you don’t end up in the penalty box when betting online this season.
+Our NHL betting guide was created to provide you with current legal hockey betting information and to offer our suggestions on where to find the most trusted online sportsbooks for betting on the NHL, so that you don’t end up in the penalty box when betting online this season.

 Are Online NHL Sportsbooks Legal in the United States?